 North Las Vegas is in southern Nevada and is the setting for Ardiente, a gated 55+ community with single story, single family homes.
 Residents enjoy a large clubhouse, a garden, an activities director, a putting green and plenty of sunshine.

-Nevada was explored by Europeans in the 1820s, and in the 1840s by Kit Carson and John C. Fremont.
-The U.S. got the region in 1848 after the Mexican War and a Mormon trading post near Genoa was the first permanent settlement.
-Nevada is the driest state in the country with seven inches of rain falling each year, on the average.
+Nevada was explored by Europeans in the 1820s and in the 1840s by Kit Carson and John C. Fremont.
+The U.S. obtained the region in 1848 after the Mexican War and a Mormon trading post near Genoa was the first permanent settlement.
+Much of Nevada is still uninhabited by humans; desert animals and sagebrush plants, however, thrive.

 The Comstock Lode made Nevada famous.
 The biggest silver deposit in the U.S. was found here in 1859.
 Oil was found in 1954.

 Gambling and divorce as industries came about in the early 1930s.
 Las Vegas really began to boom in the 1950s and today attracts thousands of vacationers, tourists, business people and gamblers each year.
 In fact, gambling produces over a third of the state's revenue.
 Stunning Lake Tahoe is also a major tourist draw.

 The state raises cattle, hay, barley, wheat, alfalfa, and potatoes.
 Manufacturers produce lawn and garden irrigation devices, gaming equipment, machinery and seismic monitoring devices.